PhotonicInc/ComputingEfficientlyInQLDPCCodes/README.md

 The working directory contains two folders 'stim_circuits' and 'figure_raw_data'.

-The 'stim_circuits' folder contains subdirectories containing the stim circuits used for simulating a particular code family (shyps or surface), code size ('r' parameter for shyps and distance for surface), and configuration (memory or logic).
+The 'stim_circuits' folder contains subdirectories containing the stim circuits used for simulating a particular code family (shyps or surface), code size ('r' parameter for shyps and distance for surface), number of codeblocks (this is only used for circuits implementing SHYPS codes), configuration (memory or logic), and types of detectors present in the circuit (this is only used for circuits implementing SHYPS codes).
 The circuits themselves are named according to this convention along with the physical error probability of the noise they include.
-The convention is '\<code_family\>_\<code_size\>_\<configuration\>_simulation_p_\<noise_level_value\>.stim'.
-For example, the circuit for a distance 3 surface code memory simulation at a hysical error_probability of p=0.001 would be named 'surface_code_distance3_memory_simulation_circuit_p_0.001.stim'.
+For example, the circuit for a distance 4 surface code memory simulation at a physical error_probability of p=0.001 would be named 'surface_code_distance4_memory_simulation_circuit_p_0.001.stim'.
+Alternatively, the memory circuit for a [[49, 9, 4]] SHYPS code that uses only Z detectors for that same value of the physical error probability would be named 'shyps_r3_one_codeblock_distance4_memory_simulation_Z_detectors_circuit_p_0.001.stim'.
 The 'stim_circuits' folder also includes a python script called 'reading_stim_circuits.py' that can be used to import our stim circuits to python.
 The simulations that produced Figures 1, 2, 5, and 6 of the paper can be recreated with the circuits in the 'stim_circuits' directory.

-The 'figure_raw_data' folder contains the CSV files of simulation results used to generate the logical error rate plots shown in Figures 1, 2, 5, and 6.
-Each file includes data for physical_error_rate, num_shots, and num_errors.
+The 'figure_raw_data' folder contains the CSV files of the simulation results used to generate the logical error rate plots shown in Figures 1, 2, 5, and 6.
+Each file includes data corresponding to the physical error rate (`physical_error_rate`), the number of shots (`num_shots`), and the number of errors (`num_errors`).
 The observed logical error rate is defined as the ratio of num_errors to num_shots.
-For further details on how the logical error rates per syndrome extraction round are computed, as well as how the error bars are derived from the observed logical error rates, please refer to the Appendix section of the paper.
+For further details on how the logical error rates per syndrome extraction round are computed, as well as how the error bars are derived from the observed logical error rates, please refer to the Appendix of the paper.

 ## Attribution